 To apply for a license to sell at a farmer’s market, complete and submit the application at this link at least two weeks prior to the event: Farmer’s Market Food Service Facility License Application with Standards for the Dispensing of Food from Temporary Facilities.

 Cottage Food Businesses

-If you are a cottage food business and wish to sell your products to a licensed retail store (grocery store), please visit the MDH website for the requirements and complete the Cottage Foods Sold at Retail intake form.
+If you are a cottage food business and wish to sell your products to a licensed retail store (grocery store), please review the Guidelines for Cottage Food Businesses, Then, visit the MDH Cottage Food website for the requirements and complete the MDH Cottage Foods Sold at Retail Business Request intake form.
 Your submitted documents will be reviewed by the Maryland Department of Health.